hinak0/hinak0.github.io/source/_posts/firstPost.md

 ## markdown documents
 [doc](https://www.markdownguide.org/basic-syntax/)

-_This row just used for test if i can deploy by windows._
+_This row just used for test if i can post articals by using windows._